oiraqi/paradigms/P3-Performance/homework/README.md

 2. Take screenshots of the remote system, *asynchronously*
 3. Reboot the remote system, *asynchronously*

-Based on the background acquired in P3, and the *same provider* developed in Homework 2, develop a JabaScript *Promise-based* asynchronous consumer.
+Based on the background acquired in P3, and the *same provider* developed in Homework 2, develop a JavaScript *Promise-based* asynchronous consumer.

 ## Deliverables
 One zip file containing: